mikrostew/recipes/markdown/biscuits.md

 One thing I don't do is laminate the dough like in that recipe.
 To me, biscuits are a quick bread, not a pastry.
 That's too much like making rough puff.

 At this point, the biscuits don't rise as much as I would like, so I will incorporate some extra baking powder and see how that goes.

+I 1.5x-ed the recipe since it's nice to have some of these left over.

 I've seen some other recipes that advise freezing the butter for a bit then grating it, like [this one](https://sugarspunrun.com/easy-homemade-biscuits/), but it doesn't come out any different when I've tried that.
 And it just gets more things dirty.